alexfevery/CPPUtil/README.md

 ## Macros: Error Handling and Debugging

 The `Windows Utility Library for C++` includes a set of macros for error handling and debugging.
-These macros behave differently depending on whether a debugger is attached and whether the build is in debug mode (`NDEBUG` not defined) or release mode (`NDEBUG` defined).
+These macros behave differently depending on whether a debugger is attached or not (`NDEBUG` not defined) or release mode (`NDEBUG` defined).

 ### `bool GlobalError`
 - `inline bool GlobalError = false;`